marcosrachid/java8_ocp_study/README.md

 ------------- | -------------
 void execute(Runnable command) | Executes a Runnable task at some point the future Future<?> submit(Runnable task) | Executes a Runnable task at some point the future and returns a Future respresenting the task
-<T> Future<T> submit(Callable<T> task) | Executes a Caççançe task at some point in the future and returns a Future representing the pending results of the task
+&lt;T&gt; Future&lt;T&gt; submit(Callable&lt;T&gt; task) | Executes a Caççançe task at some point in the future and returns a Future representing the pending results of the task
-<T> List<Future<T>> invokeAll(Collection<? extends Callable<T>> tasks) throws InterruptedException | Executes the gien tasks, synchronously returning the results of all tasks as a Collection of Future objects, in the same order they were in the original collection
+&lt;T&gt; List<Future&lt;T&gt;> invokeAll(Collection<? extends Callable&lt;T&gt;> tasks) throws InterruptedException | Executes the gien tasks, synchronously returning the results of all tasks as a Collection of Future objects, in the same order they were in the original collection
-<T> T invokeAny(Collection<? extends Callable<T>> tasks) throws InterruptedException, ExecutionException | Executes the gien tasks, synchronously returning the result of one of finished tasks, cancelling any unfinished tasks
+&lt;T&gt; T invokeAny(Collection<? extends Callable&lt;T&gt;> tasks) throws InterruptedException, ExecutionException | Executes the gien tasks, synchronously returning the result of one of finished tasks, cancelling any unfinished tasks

 ## Building Database Applications with JDBC